brschneedecker/qb_rankings/README.md

 2. Update plotting to interactive dashboard
 3. Normalize per-game data to control for within-season effects (e.g. rule changes)
 4. Elite-system-fraud with multi-category logistic regression
-5. List comprehension vs apply for column creation???
-Currently using apply, though this seems convoluted and possibly does not improve performance.
-Need to investigate further